Classical Observables from Causal Response Functions: KMOC formulas from causal response functions

 where in the second line we have used the on-shell condition $p_1^2=m_1^2$.
 Similarly, the second diagram with the momentum operator inserted on the outgoing external line produces a factor of $p_1^\mu+q^\mu$.
 These two classes of diagrams combined yield

 which reproduces the first term in the KMOC formula in Eq.~\eqref{impulse}.
-The uncut diagram on the right of Fig.~\ref{fig:i-ii basis (a)}, which features the operator inserted on an internal line with momentum $\ell$ does not contribute in the soft limit due to the identity
+The uncut diagram on the right of Fig.~\ref{fig:i-ii basis (a)}, which features the operator inserted on an internal line with momentum $\ell$ does not contribute in the soft limit

 Finally, let us consider the cut diagrams obtained by connecting a type $\I$ vertex with a type $\II$ vertex in Fig.~\ref{fig:i-ii basis (b)}.
 The stability condition, which requires the vanishing of the three-particle cuts, and the positivity of energy flow along the cuts guarantee that only the unitarity cuts survive as depicted in Fig.~\ref{fig:I_II-basis}.
 Using the identity in Eq.~\ref{softamp} on the left-hand side of the cut one easily finds that these two classes of diagrams combined give the cut term in the second line of Eq.~\eqref{impulse}.
 All together, we have reproduced the KMOC formula for the linear impulse from the soft limit of a causal response function of the stress tensor.